On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Tilting bundles and derived equivalences

 \section{Tilting bundles and derived equivalences}

-\subsection{Tilting bundles on $Y_+$}
+\subsection{Tilting bundles on $\boldsymbol{Y_+}$}

 First, we construct tilting bundles on $Y_+$.
-Recall that the derived category $\D(\G)$ has an exceptional collection
+Recall that the derived category $\D(\G)$ has an~excep\-tional collection

 where $R$ is the universal subbundle.
-Pulling back this collection, we have a collection of vector bundles on $Y_+$ that is
+Pulling back this collection gives the following collection of~vector bundles on $Y_+$

-The direct sum of these vector bundles gives a generator of $\mathrm{D}(\Qcoh(Y_+))$ by the following Lemma \ref{lem plus 1}.
-However, the following Proposition \ref{prop plus 1} shows that the direct sum of these vector bundles is NOT a tilting bundle on $Y_+$.
+and the direct sum of these bundles is a generator of $\mathrm{D}(\Qcoh(Y_+))$ by the following Lemma~\ref{lem plus 1}.
+However, Proposition~\ref{prop plus 1} shows that the direct sum of these vector bundles is NOT a tilting bundle on $Y_+$.